jsaltmd/kickstarter-analysis/README.md

 ![](https://github.com/jsaltmd/kickstarter-analysis/blob/master/Images/screenshot3.png)

-Looking at outcomes based on launch date focusing only on plays, the campaign has >100% success rate when launching it in the month of May and June and it tapers down throught the year.
+Looking at outcomes based on launch date focusing only on plays, the campaign has >100% success rate when launching it in the month of May and June and it tapers down throughout the year.
 November and December are not good for starting a campaign because these are the busiest months of the year due to holidays.

 CHART 3: